-This Notice is projected to expire in mid 2006.
-The period of new ownership, therefore, could range between 6 months and 2 1⁄2 years.
+This Notice is projected to expire in early or mid 2007.
+The period of new ownership, therefore, could range between 6 months and 21⁄2 years.
 If the new ownership is for a period of 6 months or more but less than one year, recalculate the rate for the entire period of new ownership.
-If the new ownership is for a period of greater than one year, recalculate the rate for the preceding 12 months of new ownership (When calculating the DART for the period of the new ownership, be sure both N and EH are for the same period of time.)
+If the new ownership is for a period of greater than one year, recalculate the rate for the preceding 12 months of new ownership from date of inspection.
+(When calculating the DART for the period of the new ownership, be sure that both N and EH are for the same period of time.)